dtsehelnyk/bulls_cows/README.md

-# Base layout template with Gulp, SCSS and Stylelint
+# Bulls and Cows Game

 Bulls and Cows Game is also known as MasterMind.